How Oracle Siebel CRM Licensing Works:

 Registered User:

-• This metric targets business partners authorized to use the software.
-It’s relevant for partner applications, ensuring business partner interactions are correctly licensed.
+- This metric targets business partners authorized to use the software.
+It’s relevant for partner applications and ensures that business partner interactions are correctly licensed.

 Non-User-Based Metrics